entrypoint-lv/DataTableQueryBuilder/README.md

 Similarly, you can use the `SortBy` method to set a custom sort expression.

-## Advanced filtering
+## Usage without data projection

-While returning required fields directly from the base LINQ query by using projection is fine for simple use cases, you may find that this approach doesn't allow you to perform a more advanced data filtering.
+While using data projection in base LINQ query is fine for most use cases, you may find yourself in a situation when you do not want to or cannot use the data projection in the base query.

-An example would be to filter users by the title of their blog posts.

-In such cases, you should return entity instead of projection model from your base LINQ query, but introduce a separate view model instead.
+In such cases, you may return your EF entity instead of projection model from your base LINQ query, but introduce a separate view model instead.

 1. Create a base LINQ query that will be used by query builder to request users from a database: